 To the naked eye, it’s impossible to distinguish a lab-grown diamond from a mined diamond.
-In fact, it’s highly unlikely that a jeweler – even one that is highly skilled – could determine if a diamond is lab-grown or mined.
+In fact, it’s highly unlikely that a jeweler — even one with a lifetime’s worth of experience — could determine if a diamond is lab-grown or mined.

 While there are processes that can identify one from the other, it is incredibly complex and is typically only performed in diamond certification labs.

-So, to answer the original question, the answer is no – you can’t tell the difference between a lab-grown diamond and a mined diamond.
+So, to answer the original question: No, you can’t tell the difference between a lab-grown diamond and a mined diamond.

 However, you can get a larger diamond within your budget and make a more ethical and environmentally-friendly purchase with a lab-grown diamond.
 So if you are looking for an engagement ring, wedding ring, or any other kind of stone for your jewelry, it often makes more sense to buy a man-made diamond, rather than a natural diamond — both for the benefit of your wallet, and the benefit of the Earth.

 If you want to learn more about the difference between lab-created diamonds and traditionally mined diamonds, as well as the various benefits in terms of the environment, ethical sourcing, and budget, you can read more on it here.
-Lab diamonds offer a real alternative to the traditional diamond market that few people are aware of, but which can really benefit those who take advantage of it.
-If you take some time to do your research and keep an open mind, there is no reason you and your significant other cannot be some of the few who do.
+Lab diamonds offer a real alternative to the traditional diamond market.
+Few people are aware of the option, but it can really benefit those who take advantage of it.
+After all, when the only difference is the origin, choosing a lab-grown diamond over a traditionally mined one just makes sense.

-Learn more about Clean Origin and how our lab-grown diamonds compare in price, return policy, warranty and more here.
+Click here to learn more about Clean Origin and how our lab-grown diamonds compare in terms of price, return policy, warranty and more.